-Pursuant to the conclusions of the Preparatory Workshop on bluefin reproductive biology held in Phase 7 two independent experts have been contracted to review the current assumptions on reproductive parameters of eastern and western bluefin tuna stock and the review was presented to the Bluefin Tuna Species Group (SCRS/2018/172).
+Pursuant to the conclusions of the Preparatory Workshop on bluefin reproductive biology held in Phase 7 two independent experts have been contracted to review the current assumptions on reproductive parameters of eastern and western bluefin tuna stock and the review was presented to the Bluefin Tuna Species Group (Farley and Ohshimo 2018).

 As regards ageing related activities, the Phase 8 proposal included specific budgets for carrying out, similarly to Phase 7, the reading of 2000 otoliths and, additionally, a calibration exercise of BFT otoliths readings.
 However, since a group of specialists that were elaborating BFT ALKs in the last years, had already organized a wide international calibration exercise on this topic, it was decided to support this initiative and postpone the envisaged GBYP calibration exercise until the ongoing exchange has been finished.
-Moreover, since this activity, the results of which are presented as SCRS/2018/127 has resulted in an improved protocol for BFT otoliths interpretation (SCRS/2018/126), it has been also decided to postpone the contract for massive otolith ageing until such new improved protocol for BFT otoliths interpretation has been agreed and endorsed by the SCRS.
+Moreover, since this activity, the results of which are presented by Rodríguez Marín et al. 2018a, has resulted in an improved protocol for BFT otoliths interpretation (Rodríguez Marín et al. 2018b), it has been also decided to postpone the contract for massive otolith ageing until such new improved protocol for BFT otoliths interpretation has been agreed and endorsed by the SCRS.
 Moreover, a further calibration exercise, involving both sets of otoliths already aged and those used for elaborating previous ALK will be developed within Phase 8 to ensure that such previous ALK is comparable to the ones that should be generated by applying the new protocols for BFT otoliths interpretation arising from the aforementioned calibration exercise.
 Consideration should be given to conducting an ageing workshop following SCRS general recommendations to the Commission and conclusions from the recent calibration exchange.